Configure Feign Client in Spring Boot

 Create Feign Client

-Next, we are going to create a FeignClient to consume from RESTFul API endpoint.
+Next, we are going to create a FeignClient to consume from the RESTFul API endpoint.
 Let’s create a PostFeignClient

 interface -

-- Annotated with
+- Annotate with

 @FeignClient